goldshtn/LiveStacks/README.md

 Creating arbitrary kernel ETW sessions requires Windows 8 or later, and administrative privileges.

 To resolve managed symbols, the target process must currently have the same bitness as the tool.
 If this condition isn't met, managed symbols are not resolved but native symbols will still work properly.
 This can be addressed in the future by moving the managed symbol resolution into a separate helper process.

+Kernel symbols are currently not resolved, and filtered out by default.

 ## Building